AminMortezaie/bookish-disco/Withdraw System Design/Readme.md

 The encryption component is responsible for securely encrypting the transaction to ensure its confidentiality and integrity.
 In the case of a P2P encryption, the encryption is applied end-to-end, meaning that the data is encrypted on the sender's system and decrypted on the recipient's system.
 ### Using AES
 One of the best encryption algorithms that can be used for P2P transactions is the Advanced Encryption Standard (AES).
 AES is a symmetric encryption algorithm, meaning that the same key is used to encrypt and decrypt the data.
 This makes it well-suited for P2P transactions, where the sender and recipient both need access to the encryption key.

+## Using RSA
+Another encryption algorithm that could be used for P2P transactions is RSA encryption.
+RSA encryption works by encrypting the data with the recipient's public key and decrypting it with the recipient's private key.
+This ensures that only the intended recipient can access the data, as the private key is kept confidential and protected from unauthorized access.